gfchen01/gfchen01.github.io/content/post/Visibility Graph Based Mapping & Planning Algorithm for RoboCup SSL/index.md

 ---
-title: A Mapping & Planning Method for RoboCup Small Size League
+title: A Mapping & Planning Algorithm for RoboCup Small Size League
 date: '2022-06-12T00:00:00Z'
 math: true
-summary: A novel planning method based on visibility of obstacles on the field.
+summary: A novel planning algorithm based on visibility of obstacles on the field.

 ---

-# A Mapping & Planning Method for RoboCup Small Size League
+# Visibility Graph Algorithm for RoboCup Small Size League

 ## Introduction based on Visibility